Matthew Broderick On Stage - Theater Credits, Bio and Tickets

 His selected television roles include Michael Burr on the Netflix comedy series “Daybreak,” Peter on “The Conners,” Cooter Burger on “30 Rock,” and a 1994 Emmy-nominated performance as John on “A Life in the Theatre.”
 He also starred as the Narrator in Fox’s 2017 televised musical “A Christmas Story Live!”

 In animation, Broderick famously voiced the role of adult Simba in Disney’s 1994 classic “The Lion King” (reprising the role in two animated sequels).
 Other notable voice work includes “Good Boy!”
 (2003), “Bee Movie” (2007), “The Tale of Despereaux” (2008), and “Wonder Park” (2019).

-Broderick returns to Broadway to star alongside his wife Sarah Jessica Parker in a revival of Neil Simon’s Plaza Suite at the Hudson Theatre from March 13 through July 12, 2020.
+Broderick was scheduled to return to Broadway to star alongside his wife Sarah Jessica Parker in a revival of Neil Simon’s Plaza Suite at the Hudson Theatre from March 13 through July 12, 2020.
 However, due to the COVID-19 pandemic, this production has been postponed until March 19, 2021 and will run through July 18, 2021.